Maki Goto: Personal life

 Goto's official nickname in Hello!
 Project is "Gomaki" (ゴマキ), and she is referred to that name sometimes by the press.

 In 1996, Goto's father died from a fall while mountaineering.
 Two years after joining Morning Musume, at the age of 15, Goto purchased a three-story house for her entire family to live in.
 However, she was also bullied and decided to drop out of high school.

-Goto has two older sisters and a younger brother named Yuki Goto, the rapper of EE Jump.
+Goto has two older sisters and a younger brother named Yuki Goto, a YouTuber and former rapper of EE Jump.
 After her brother Yuki was arrested on October 20, 2007, for robbery, the magazine Flash stated that Goto and one of Yuki's accomplices had been romantically involved for some time after meeting at Yūki's wedding in 2005.
 They have not been in contact with each other since his arrest.

 On January 23, 2010, Goto witnessed her mother, Tokiko Goto, falling from the third story of their house in Edogawa, Tokyo at 11 pm.
 Tokiko was rushed to the hospital, but died from her injuries on January 24 at 1:13 am.

 Goto announced on her blog on July 22, 2014, that she had married.
 She gave birth to a daughter and a son on December 7, 2015, and March 27, 2017, respectively.
 In March 2019, Japanese weekly magazines reported Goto having an extramarital affair with her 28-year-old ex-boyfriend, whom she met in 2011 and kept in contact through online games.
 Messages between them had suggested Goto was abused by her husband and planned to divorce him; however, she apologized for the affair on her blog and called the domestic abuse allegations "misleading."
 Goto's husband is suing the ex-boyfriend for for damages.